96boards/website/_posts/2016-10-05-recap-of-the-96boards-openhours-21-dragonboard-410c-mini-series-part-3.md

 Particle is WIFI

-This will be Bluetooth as I understood
+This will be _Bluetooth_ ® wireless technology as I understood

 Bluetooth LE